 A structured, month-wise CUET preparation plan ensures you cover the entire syllabus on time and have adequate space for revision and mock tests before the exam.
 Choose the plan that matches the time you have and follow it thoroughly to maximize your CUET score.

-Since the CUET 2026 domain syllabus is based entirely on the NCERT Class 12 curriculum, NCERT textbooks are the single most important resource for domain subject preparation.
+NCERT textbooks are the single most important resource for domain subject preparation.
 No other book can substitute them.
-Beyond NCERT, the following subject-specific resources are recommended for MCQ practice and fine-tuning preparation.
+Beyond NCERT, the following subject-specific resources are recommended for MCQ practice and fine-tuning CUET preparation.

 CUET Language (English) - Recommended CUET Best Books